Thomas Glasser '82 Hall of Achievement

 An outstanding team may also be inducted on occasion.
 An extraordinary record or accomplishment such as an NCAA Championship or finalist, Conference Championship or undefeated season would make a team eligible.

 A former Haverford coach/administrator may also be inducted.
-Must have been an employee in good standing during his/her tenure; coaching achievements must be of an outstanding nature, eligible immediately after his/her last year of coaching.
+Must have been an employee in good standing during their tenure; coaching achievements must be of an outstanding nature, eligible immediately after their last year of coaching.

 The record of the individual and occasional team must be so outstanding that there are no questions of qualifying for The Hall of Achievement.

-Inductee is expected to commit to attending the ceremony; unless circumstances arise that are beyond his/her control.
+Inductees are expected to commit to attending the ceremony; unless circumstances arise that are beyond their control.

 ***In the selection process it will be noted that due to the significant changes in athletics over the years, performance in different decades should not be compared.***